yang-yuchuan/yang-yuchuan.github.io/_publications/2022-Energy-Policy-rebound-effect.md

 ---
-title: "How does residential electricity consumption respond to electricity efficiency improvement?
-Evidence from 287 prefecture-level cities in China"
+title: 'How does residential electricity consumption respond to electricity efficiency improvement?
+Evidence from 287 prefecture-level cities in China'
 collection: publications
 category: manuscripts
-permalink: /publication/Energy-Policy-2022
+permalink: /publication/2022-Energy-Policy-rebound-effect
 # excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'
 date: 2022-10
 venue: 'Energy Policy'